groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Hypertext Markup Language File (.html) is the extension for web pages created for display in browsers.
+Represents a Hypertext Markup Language File (.html), which is the extension for web pages created for display in browsers.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/web/html